BSM0oo/YouTube-screenshot-AI-context-caption/README.md

 i want you to use the tools in the youtube_info_extractor.py in PythonExamples folder to improve the web app by adding a section that appends all these details about the video to the bottom of the page, below the generated trasncript outline.
 I also want a button to hide/show it.
 We may want to create or modify a component to do this.
 The components directory currently has NotesManager, ScreenshotGallery, ScreenshotManager, YoutubePlayer, and TranscriptViewer.

 ## Changelog
+## take a look at the VideoControls.jsx that was created and maybe use that.
+I created a backup called Enhanced_VideoControl.jsx
+### Updates on 1/19/25:
+- Improved video controls UI:
+  - Created new VideoControls component for better organization
+  - Combined URL input and control buttons into single cohesive bar
+  - Improved responsive design for different screen sizes
+  - Added consistent styling using shadcn/ui components
+  - Enhanced visual hierarchy and component separation

 ### Updates on 1/17/25:
 - Added image labeling feature: